Self-attention for raw optical Satellite Time Series Classification: Data

 \subsection{Satellite Data}

 We utilized data from the optical Sentinel 2 satellite constellation that consists of two satellites orbiting the Earth in a sun-synchronous orbit on opposite tracks.
-These satellites observe the same spot on the Earth's surface every 2 to 5 days, depending on the latitude.
-The data is acquired by a line-scanner capturing 13 spectral bands, ranging from ultra-violet wavelengths, for observing atmospheric water vapor, over optical and near-infrared wavelengths, sensitive to chlorophyll and photosynthesis, up to short-wave infrared wavelengths, that are sensitive to soil moisture.
-In regions where the sensor strips overlap, we observed approximately \num{140} measurements of the same point during the entire year of 2018, while on the stripe centers we only recorded \num{70} observations within the same time range.
+These satellites observe the same spot on the Earth's surface every two to five days, depending on the latitude.
+The data is acquired by a line-scanner capturing 13 spectral bands, ranging from ultraviolet wavelengths, for observing atmospheric water vapor, over optical and near-infrared wavelengths, sensitive to chlorophyll and photosynthesis, up to short-wave infrared wavelengths that are sensitive to soil moisture.
+In regions where the sensor strips overlap, we observed approximately \num{140} measurements of the same point during the entire year of 2018, while on the strip centers we recorded only \num{70} observations within the same time range.